Plastic and Reconstructive Surgery Residency

 Faculty at the UC Davis School of Medicine established a plastic surgery residency in 1978.
 Since this time, our goal has been and continues to be to train residents in the safe, efficacious, and ethical delivery of plastic surgical services.
 We strive to educate residents in the principles of plastic surgery; to teach problem-solving, and to impart the technical skills necessary for the successful completion of a therapeutic plan.

-Our faculty includes Thomas R. Stevenson, M.D., Professor and Chief; Granger B. Wong, M.D., D.M.D., Associate Professor; Michael S. Wong, M.D., Professor and Residency Program Director; Lee L.Q.
-Pu, M.D.; Professor, and David E. Sahar, M.D., Assistant Professor.
+Our faculty includes Granger B. Wong, M.D., D.M.D., Associate Professor and Interim Chief; Michael S. Wong, M.D., Professor and Residency Program Director; Lee L.Q.
+Pu, M.D., Professor, and David E. Sahar, M.D., Assistant Professor.
 All are committed to teaching the art and science of plastic surgery.